OpenBazaar/official_docs/content/guides/concepts/startup.md

 There are many parameters that can be passed into the `start` command and this is a short description of how they affect the server.

 ### OpenBazaar Specific
-- Password - It is possible to encrypt the OpenBazaar sqlite database.
+- Password (p) - It is possible to encrypt the OpenBazaar sqlite database.
 In order to decrypt it at startup you can pass this parameter through the command line.
-- Testnet - OpenBazaar has a testnet network that is segregated from the mainnet users.
+- Testnet (t) - OpenBazaar has a testnet network that is segregated from the mainnet users.
 This flag enables the testnet.
-- Regtest - OpenBazaar has a regtest network that is segregated from the mainnet users.
+- Regtest  (r) - OpenBazaar has a regtest network that is segregated from the mainnet users.
 This flag enables the regtest network.
-- DataDir - Specify where the OpenBazaar data directory resides.
+- DataDir (d) - Specify where the OpenBazaar data directory resides.
-- UserAgent - Specify a custom user-agent field.
+- UserAgent (u) - Specify a custom user-agent field.
 (Default: /openbazaar-go:<version#>/)
 - Storage - Set the outgoing message store option default to self-hosted but you can choose dropbox.

 ### Logging
-- LogLevel - Set the logging level (can be debug, info, notice, warning).
+- LogLevel (l) - Set the logging level (can be debug, info, notice, warning).
-- NoLogFiles - Turn off log files being stored on disk.
+- NoLogFiles (f) - Turn off log files being stored on disk.
-- Verbose - Print OpenBazaar logs to stdout.
+- Verbose (v) - Print OpenBazaar logs to stdout.

 ### Networking
-- AllowIP - Only allow these IPs to access the OpenBazaar API server.
+- AllowIP (a) - Only allow these IPs to access the OpenBazaar API server.
-- STUN - STUN allows traversal of NAT connections through the use of a STUN server.
+- STUN (s) - STUN allows traversal of NAT connections through the use of a STUN server.
-- AuthCookie - Specify the AuthCookie to use to authenticate to the OpenBazaar API server.
+- AuthCookie (c) - Specify the AuthCookie to use to authenticate to the OpenBazaar API server.

 ### Tor
 - TorPassword - Specify the Tor control password.